-Planning for long-term care is a frequently overlooked element of estate planning but is crucial if there is a chance you may require any type of long-term care, such as assisted living or a nursing home.
-There are various gifting strategies and trusts that can prevent you from using up all your assets to pay for long-term care.
-This is referred to as avoiding the medicaid death tax.
+Planning for long-term care is a frequently overlooked element of estate planning but is crucial if there is a chance you may require assisted living or a nursing home.
+This is referred to as avoiding the medicaid death tax, which is in effect a hidden estate tax.
+There are various gifting strategies and trusts that can prevent you from exhausting your assets to pay for long-term care.
 Emergency medicaid planning strategies are also available for those facing immediate decisions.

-Our estate planning process is designed to avoid inconveniencing you and your family.
-The documents we draft for you are ready to print and sign.
-Our processing involves a consultation and questionnaire which enables us to provide a comprehensive solution for your Colorado estate plan.
+Our process is designed to avoid inconveniencing you and your family.
+The estate plan documents we draft are ready to print and sign.
+Our process involves a consultation and questionnaire which enables us to provide a comprehensive solution for your Colorado estate plan.
 Our job is to make things easy on you.

 When most people think about estate planning, they think of writing their will.
 This is among the most important documents as it can accomplish multiple goals.
 A will in Colorado outlines instructions for distributing your property when you pass.
 In the case of those with minor children, it outlines who will become their guardians.
 In some situations, a will may be all that you need for estate planning.
-This is more common among older people with more modest assets and property or younger parents.
-However, while drafting a will brings many benefits, we generally advise using a living trust as a more efficient tool because it will help to avoid probate.
+This is more common among those with small estates.
+Larger estates still must be probated, though, even if there's a will.
+For this reason alone, we generally advise using a revocable living trust.

-Your advance health care directive acts as a legal document outlining your chosen medical care.
+A living will in Colorado acts as a legal document outlining your chosen medical care.
 This directive is used if you are unable to make independent decisions or communicate in the future.
-These directives commonly indicate scenarios where you do not want doctors to make efforts to extend your life, like with a do-not-resuscitate order.
-An advanced health care directive can also be referred to as a living will.
+These directives commonly indicate scenarios where you do not want doctors to make efforts to extend your life, such as a do-not-resuscitate order (DNR).
+A living will is also referred to as an Advanced Health Care Directive (AHCD).